vishakh-hegde-106/leakybucket-and-tokenbucket-/README.md

 How To Run The Code:

+Step 1: install NS3-allinone-3.35

-Step 1:  Paste Leakybucket.cc and Tokenbucket.cc in Ns-allinone-3.35 -> ns 3.35 ->scratch
+Step 2:  Paste Leakybucket.cc and Tokenbucket.cc in Ns-allinone-3.35 -> ns 3.35 ->scratch

-Step 2:    Right click and click on open with terminal and type cd ..
+Step 3:    Right click and click on open with terminal and type cd ..

-Step 3:  Run this command for Leakybucket algorithm
+Step 4:  Run this command for Leakybucket algorithm

         	 ./waf –run  scratch/leakybucket.cc

-step 4: Run this command for TokenBucket algorithm
+step 5: Run this command for TokenBucket algorithm

 		./waf –run  scratch/tokenbucket.cc